 Can you hear your heart beating?

-Can you hear your breath as you breathe slowly in and out?
+Can you hear your breath flowing slowly in and out?

 Maybe your tummy is making noises, or you’re listening to the sound of your breath, or your heartbeat.
 Whatever is going on inside, just take time to listen.